llemeurfr/llemeurfr.github.io/_posts/2016-11-22-lcp-specification.md

 1. Validate the syntax and completeness of the License Document.

 2. Validate the signature as defined in [5.5.
-Verifying the signature](#verifying-the-signature).
+Validating the certificate and signature](#validating-the-certificate-and-signature).

 ### Acquiring the Publication